Another topic that seems to have cropped up lately and is related to my earlier post on mobile phone use

 But is it a Cinematographic apparatus?

 Well ultimately that would be for a court to decide, however as Cinematography is defined as the science or art of motion-picture photography, and a static image of a test report isn’t moving.
-Not only that, the police already appear to accept that a smart phone in a cradle that can be seen by the driver doesn’t come under this offence, otherwise they’d be issuing thousands, if not millions of fixed penalties everyday.
+Not only that, but the police also already appear to accept that a smart phone in a cradle that can be seen by the driver doesn’t come under this offence, otherwise they’d be issuing thousands, if not millions of fixed penalties every day.
 Section 109 was devised to prevent the driver watching a film while driving along.
-The old fashioned Cathode Ray tube displays were constantly moving, even when displaying a static image as a consequene of how they worked, so were caught within the legislation.
+The old-fashioned Cathode-Ray tube displays were constantly moving, even when displaying a static image as a consequence of how they worked, so were caught within the legislation.
 LED displays do not move when showing a static image, the pixel is either on or off in simple terms, so again I think it would be stretch to this to apply to them.

 Lastly Examiners – Yes they are exempt from any mobile phone offence as in law they aren’t deemed to be supervising drivers when conducting a Driving Test, so for the same reason if there is a S104 offence they are also exempt.

 However, they have no exemption from the S109 offence.
-So whatever technological means used such as privacy screens etc could equally be used by a supervising driver.
+So whatever means used such as privacy screens etc could equally be used by a supervising driver, if they had a device that was exempt.